TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/icss_emac_lwip.md

     <td>RT/NRT Priority Separation Queue
     <td>QUEUE1
     <td>QUEUE4
-    <td>If packets are in Queue <= RT/NRT Priority seperation queue, they will be forwarded to RT callback and others to NRT callback.
+    <td>If packets are in Queue <= RT/NRT Priority separation queue, they will be forwarded to RT callback and others to NRT callback.
     <td>Default is QUEUE4.
 </tr>
 <tr>